arnaudbos/i-rant/content/loom-part-1-scheduling.md

 In the above diagram, we can see Program1 finishing before Program2 can start, but there are _gaps_ between bursts of execution.
 Same for Program2.
-And all the time during which a processor is waiting for I/O (polling, [busy waiting]) rather than "crunching numbers", is wasted.
+So all the time during which a processor is waiting for I/O (polling, [busy waiting]) rather than "crunching numbers", is wasted.

 Schedulers to the rescue!